-Students who have taken undergraduate courses that are clearly parallel to required courses in their program at Trinity Graduate School may modify their program by way of Advanced Substitutes.
+Students who have taken undergraduate courses that are clearly parallel to required courses in their program at Trinity Graduate School may modify their program by way of advanced substitutes.
 This policy allows students to build on, rather than duplicate, studies that they have already completed.
-Advanced substitute courses are to be approved in advance by the Dean’s Office.
+Advanced substitute courses are to be approved in advance by the student's program director.

 Application for Readmission/Reactivation

 There are certain situations in which students may need to submit a supplementary application.

 - If they are accepted to Trinity Graduate School but do not enroll